 What does the process involve?

-If liability and damages are present, or at least reasonably present, the following steps usually follow.
-The next step is to file a charge with the Equal Employment Opportunity Commission, or you may file with the Texas Workforce Commission.
-Once that charge is filed, a copy should be forwarded to the employer who then usually responds in writing.
+If liability and damages appear present, the following step can follow: filing a charge of discrimination with the Equal Employment Opportunity Commission, or with the Texas Workforce Commission.
+Once that charge is filed, the employer can be notified by that agency, and then the employer is requested to respond in writing.